-As discussed in Note 1, we sold our equity interest with Rockland as a result we derecognized our equity interest with Rokland, including its investments on VIEs that were previously consolidated.
-At December 31, 2017, we no longer have any consolidated VIEs.
+As discussed in Note 1, we sold our equity interest in Rokland and as a result we derecognized our equity interest in Rokland, including its investments in VIEs that were previously consolidated.
+At December 31, 2018 and 2017, we no longer have any consolidated VIEs.